-1. Development of a Professional Identity: The internship year serves as a transition from student to practitioner while becoming an entry-level professional colleague in psychology.
+- 1. Development of a Professional Identity: The internship year serves as a transition from student to practitioner while becoming an entry-level professional colleague in psychology.
 The internship program recognizes that interns may initially experience some aspects of an "imposter syndrome" as they grow their confidence while progressively demonstrating competencies throughout the training year.
-By emphasizing the development of attitudes and values consistent with entry into the profession, the program faculty and supervisors not only help develop the professional identities of the interns, but also build the foundation for the continued development of competency consistent with the APA Code of Ethics.

-- 2. Integration of Science and Practice (Practitioner-Scholar): Interns enter the internship year with an extensive foundation in the empirical and theoretical bases of applied psychological methods, but in the correctional setting, psychologists are often called to account for the methods and procedures they employ.
+By emphasizing the development of attitudes and values consistent with entry into the profession, the program faculty and supervisors not only help develop the professional identitities of the interns, but also build the foundation for the continued development of competency consistent with the APA Code of Ethics. - 2.
+Integration of Science and Practice (Practitioner-Scholar): Interns enter the internship year with an extensive foundation in the empirical and theoretical bases of applied psychological methods, but in the correctional setting, psychologists are often called to account for the methods and procedures they employ.
 In this context, training faculty, supervisors, and other clinical staff model the value of remaining current in best practices and the empirical literature within this setting.
-Interns also practice the integration of empirical, theoretical, and scientific knowledge during case discussions, individual and group supervision, formal case and didactic presentations, and on-going self-study. - 3.
+Interns also practice the integration of empirical, theoretical, and scientific knowledge during case discussions, individual and group supervision, formal case and didactic presentations, and ongoing self-study. - 3.
 Working with Diverse and Under-served Populations: The incarcerated population in the United States disproportionately affects disenfranchised groups.
-Federal data (Bureau of Prisons, 2019) demonstrates this pattern in a snapshot of the demography of federal incarceration rates: (a) 6.0% youth and young adults; (b) 19.5% immigrant status, (c) 37.6% Black or African American, and (d) 3.8% other minority status.
+Federal data (Bureau of Prisons, 2023 demonstrates this pattern in a snapshot of the demography of federal incarceration rates: (a) 5.6% youth and young adults; (b) 16.2% immigrant status, (c) 38.5% Black or African American, and (d) 4% other minority status.
 North Carolina's incarcerated population mirrors these patterns.
-Recent NC DPS data (2019) demonstrated (a) 16% youth and young adult; (b) 3.8% immigrant status, (c) 51.2% Black or African American, and (d) 7.6% other racial minority status.
-In total, the NC DPS population represents historically and currently marginalized populations.
+Recent NCDAC data (2022) demonstrated (a) 15.3% youthful and young adult; (b) 2.8% immigrant status, (c) 41.3% Black or African American, and (d) 6.1% other racial minority status.
+In total, the NCDAC population represents historically and currently marginalized populations.
 While many trainees may later choose to practice in non-correctional settings, the program strives to develop an appreciation for the provision of service to patient populations that exhibit diversity in presenting complaints, age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and socioeconomic status.
 Given the extraordinary range of individual circumstances our population demonstrates, psychologists and interns in this setting provide services to groups that are traditionally under-served. - 4.
 Developing Knowledge and Skills in Correctional Psychology: Building upon the recognition that many interns seek internships in settings that match their career interests, our internship also strives to develop a foundational knowledge base in the law, public policy, and social factors related to the practice of psychology in a correctional environment.
 The development of specific expertise as a correctional psychologist during the internship year can serve as a foundation for specialization in this unique practice area.